 Does our code-health score actually predict bugs?
 A leakage-free benchmark

-Repowise ships a code-health score.
-It's one number per file, from 0 to 10, built deterministically from 25 biomarkers, with no model and no LLM, so the same inputs always give the same output.
-People put numbers like this in dashboards and PR gates and act on them, so the question I couldn't stop asking was the uncomfortable one: does it actually predict where bugs show up, or is it just a well-dressed line count?
+I couldn't stop asking the uncomfortable version of the question first.
+A score like this is one number per file, 0 to 10, built from 25 markers with no model in the loop, the same inputs always giving the same output.
+People put numbers like that in dashboards and PR gates and act on them.
+So does it actually predict where bugs show up, or is it a well-dressed line count?

-This is a writeup of the benchmark I built to answer that, including the parts where the answer was "not as much as I'd hoped."
-If you only remember one number, let it be that the score reaches a cross-project mean ROC AUC of 0.737 at predicting which files get bug-fixed over the following six months.
-If you remember two, let the second be that on raw discrimination it ties a file's line count, and the rest of this post is about why that is both true and not the whole story.
+This is the benchmark I built to find out, including the parts where the answer was "not as much as I'd hoped."
+One number to keep: cross-project mean ROC AUC 0.737, at predicting which files get bug-fixed over the following six months.
+A second, if you keep two: on raw discrimination it ties a file's line count, and most of this post is why that is both true and not the whole story.
+For the full picture, see the complete code-health guide.

 The one mistake that makes every benchmark like this a lie

-Before any numbers, here is the methodology, because it's where almost everyone (including an earlier version of me) goes wrong.
+The methodology comes before any numbers, because it is where almost everyone, including an earlier version of me, goes wrong.

 The naive way to test a defect predictor goes like this.
 You take a repo at HEAD, score every file, label a file "defective" if it got a fix: commit in the last six months, and compute how well the score ranks the buggy files above the clean ones.
 It's easy, it's what a lot of published tooling quietly does, and it leaks.

-Here is the leak.
-Several of the strongest biomarkers are evolutionary, meaning they read git history over a recent window: how much a file churned, how many people touched it, how scattered its co-changes are, how chaotic its commit pattern looks (change entropy).
+The leak is structural.
+Several of the strongest markers are evolutionary, meaning they read git history over a recent window: how much a file churned, how many people touched it, how scattered its co-changes are, how chaotic its commit pattern looks (change entropy).
 Now think about what a bug-fix commit actually is.
 It is a commit, it touches files, and it bumps their churn, their author count, and their entropy.
-When you score at HEAD and label from the same recent window, the bug-fix commits you are trying to predict are the very activity your biomarker "detects," so the score isn't predicting the future, it's reading the answer key.
+When you score at HEAD and label from the same recent window, the bug-fix commits you are trying to predict are the very activity your marker "detects," so the score isn't predicting the future, it's reading the answer key.

 The fix is to score in the past.
 For every repo I check out the last commit on or before a fixed date, which I'll call T0 (2025-11-23 for the headline), in a detached worktree, then index and score that.
 The labels come strictly afterward: a file is defective if a fix: commit lands on it in the window (T0, HEAD].
 The measurement now precedes the labels, so nothing in the future can reach back and inflate it.

 There is a subtle trap inside the trap.
-Repowise's windowed biomarkers compute "the last 90 days" relative to the repo's HEAD, so if you check out a worktree six months in the past, that window points at its head, an empty span, and every windowed biomarker silently never fires while the whole evolutionary half of the score goes dark without erroring.
+The windowed markers compute "the last 90 days" relative to the repo's HEAD, so if you check out a worktree six months in the past, that window points at its head, an empty span, and every windowed marker silently never fires while the whole evolutionary half of the score goes dark without erroring.
 The benchmark has to anchor those windows back to the real repo head (REPOWISE_GIT_WINDOW_ANCHOR=head).
 I lost an afternoon to a suspiciously flat result before I found that.
-The thing worth noticing is that scoring at T0 rather than HEAD moved my supposed accuracy down, which is the tell that it was the honest thing to do.
+Scoring at T0 instead of HEAD moved my accuracy down.
+That is the tell it was the honest thing to do.

 The corpus